The evolution of digital twins: Digital simulation

-We discussed the design origins of digital twins in an earlier blog, which captured the “as-designed” state of the equipment.
+I wrote about the design origins of digital twins in an earlier blog, which captured the “as-designed” state of the equipment.
 It then moved into discussing the low-volume unit testing phase of design—with sensors capturing the performance—and finally to the “as-built” state for each item manufactured from the design.
-Let’s first step back to design.
-The […]
+I’d like to first step back […]

-Let’s first step back to design.
+I wrote about the design origins of digital twins in an earlier blog, which captured the “as-designed” state of the equipment.
+It then moved into discussing the low-volume unit testing phase of design—with sensors capturing the performance—and finally to the “as-built” state for each item manufactured from the design.
+I’d like to first step back to design.
 The equivalent of the crash test is a time-consuming and costly exercise that still needs to be performed to understand how the system works as a whole.
-However, tweaks to the design need to be evaluated, and it is difficult to predict how changes to a component will affect the performance of the system.
+However, tweaks to the design need to be evaluated, and it’s difficult to predict how changes to a component will affect the performance of the system.
+Enter, digital simulation.

 As you can imagine, it is a lot less expensive to test a design using digital simulation than a physical simulation, such as a crash test.
 However, the initial digital simulations were limited by computing power and software to component analysis, usually of the physical characteristics rather than system analysis, which is more about how the components interact